dhthwy/r/README.md

 If you went out your way for me.
 I would NEVER do those things to you.
 But you're a fucking asshole.

 Fuck you.
 Fuck them.
 Fuck you again.
+Fuck your excuses you apply only to me.

 ---